cilium/cilium/Documentation/network/standalone.rst

                                                       2 => 1.1.1.2:80 (active)
   2    [2604:1380:4091:cf00::1]:8080   ExternalIPs    1 => [2606:4700:4700::1111]:80 (active)

-And last but not least deleted through its identifier:
+And last but not least, the service can also be deleted through its identifier:

 .. parsed-literal::